 The overarching goal of the IDDP Lab is to characterize neurobehavioral mechanisms that underlie the development and persistence of psychopathological behaviors, particularly externalizing and related behaviors (e.g., aggression, delinquency, substance use, psychopathy).
-Specifically, projects in our lab focus on the role of individual differences – with a specific focus on (dis)inhibitory and regulatory processes and other transdiagnostic social processes – as central mechanisms in the development of these problem behaviors.
+Specifically, projects in our lab focus on the role of individual differences – with a specific focus on (dis)inhibitory, regulatory, and social processes – as central mechanisms in the development of these problem behaviors.
 A secondary focus is on the dynamic interplay between and among these individual differences and various contextual factors that impact behavior.
 Our research with nonhuman primates affords the opportunity to undertake complex and innovative investigations that have clear translational value to humans.

-Personality and Neuroscientific Indicators of (Dis)inhibitory and Regulatory Processes
+Personality and Neuroscientific Indicators of (Dis)inhibitory, Regulatory, and Social Processes